mcci-catena/Catena-Arduino-Platform/README.md

 | Command | Description |
 |-------------|----------------------------------|
 | `lorawan configure` _param [ value ]_  | Display or set a LoRaWAN parameter.
+| `lorawan join` | unjoin if joined, then start a new join session.

 #### LoRaWAN Parameters